abrahamjuliot/ublock-origin-abf/README.md

 4. **Permission**: script execution is paused and your permission is required to allow fingerprinting (per session)<sup>1</sup>
 5. **Defensive**: api tampering is protected with a [proxy](https://adtechmadness.wordpress.com/2019/03/23/javascript-tampering-detection-and-stealth/) to prevent detection
 6. **Genuine**: random output does not contain gibberish
+7. **Minimal**: to avoid site breakage, APIs are not blocked and only a few are altered

 <sup>1</sup> If cancel (abort) is selected, a random error will be thrown at the script and at any additional fingerpinting scripts during the session.
 To avoid detection, the error randomization is reset only after a 30 second delay.
 Since scripts may yield different results, use this option with caution: [1] the error may [break the script](https://www.nothingprivate.ml/) (the goal), [2] the error may be [computed as random output](https://panopticlick.eff.org/), [3] the error may be [properly handled](https://ghacksuserjs.github.io/TorZillaPrint/TorZillaPrint.html), or [4] the collection of random errors may be traced per session and then used to fingerprint your browser and link mulitple sessions to the same browser.